alettieri/itil-notes/ServiceTransition.md

 * Change in culture
 * Bypassing process
-* Close relationship with Serviec sset and Configuation Management
+* Close relationship with Service set and Configuration Management